EricGebhart/EricGebhart.github.io/_posts/2019-07-30-Converting-from-wordpress-to-markdown.md

 us 3 pieces.
 We put number 3, the link, in '[]' and number 1, the url, in '()'.
 We throw number 2 away.

-But we need a lot more than that.
+But we need a lot more than that to convert all the html tags to markdown.
 A nice feature of *sed* is that you can just put a list of these commands in a file.
 For the HTML I had this was not too complicated.
 I edit each post anyway, so If I find something I just add it to the _convert.sed_ file and